Mini-Maker Montage with Genially

 ADD PHOTOS

 Reflection: What I loved about this project is how many iterations the students did throughout the making process!
 My guess is each pair completed at least 20 iterations in just 3 short hours.
 I also loved seeing their creativity come through.
-My brain went to one way of doing something and students showed me how one ting can be done in numerous ways.
-I really saw this evident in the “parachute” challenge to help slow the larger basket.
+My brain went to one way of doing something and students showed me how one quest can be done in numerous ways.
 I was also so excited to see how high the level of engagement was for 3 whole hours!
-The students were so involved with their project and I rarely saw any behavioural concerns.
+The students were very involved with their project and I rarely saw any behavioural concerns.
 The only small ones that appeared were from the want to continue working rather than regroup and listen to the next steps.

 Future Application: I would love to bring Lego Spike into the classroom to teach about really any topic.
 I see so much value in how these maker challenges not only touch the content of the curriculum, but also the Core Competencies.
 It’s a wonderful window of opportunity to teach students social-emotional skills to work with others and follow directions.
 I also loved that it opened students eyes to different job opportunities (Nasa, engineering ect..) no matter their gender or background.